Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/datamineDashboardOverview.md

 ## Realtime portfolio valuation of your validator and FLUX address balances in USD

-Here you can check your FLUX balance with ease and calculate how much FLUX you have burned.
+Here you can check your FLUX balance with ease and calculate how much FLUX you have burned (as a secondary function for yield).
 You will also appreciate the displayed value of your validator size in USD.

 ![Dashboard](../../helpArticles/assets/images/pngs/dashboard/dashboard4.png)

 ## Global value of active mints in USD.

-Visit this section to verify the current FLUX supply and determine what percentage of minted FLUX has been burned globally.
+Visit this section to verify the current FLUX supply and determine what percentage of minted FLUX has been burned globally (as a secondary function for yield).
 Here you will also see the global value of active mints in USD.

 ![Dashboard](../../helpArticles/assets/images/pngs/dashboard/dashboard5.png)